zhenjia2017/RDUKG/README.md

   -    Put the MKG dump in the */path/to/graph.dump/* for your configuration.

-  To confirm if the Neo4j service is running and accessible, input the URL ** http://localhost:7474 ** in your browser.
+  -    Confirm if the Neo4j service is running and accessible, input the URL ** http://localhost:7474 ** in your browser.

 ## MKG Usage Examples